Sinister 2: Box office

-The movie grossed $27,740,955 domestically and $26,363,270 internationally.
-The film earned $850,000 in ticket sales from late-night showings on Thursday and by the end of its first week, the movie earned $10,542,116, lower than its predecessor which pulled in $18,007,634.
+The movie grossed $27,740,955 domestically and $26,363,270 internationally for a total of $53,329,150.

+It was a lower gross than its predecessor, which finished its theatrical run with $82,515,113, though still well above its reported $10 million production budget.

 Critical response

 Rotten Tomatoes gave the film an approval rating of 14%, based on 91 reviews with an average rating of 4/10.
 The site's critical consensus reads, "Sinister 2 has a few ingredients that will be familiar to fans of the original; unfortunately, in this slapdash second installment, none of them are scary anymore."
 Metacritic gives the film a score of 32 out of 100, based on reviews from 17 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 IGN awarded it a score of 1 out of 10, rating it "unbearable".
 The site says, "Sinister 2 is an abysmal follow-up to its predecessor.
 At least that film knew that less is more.
 And less is scarier."
 MoviePilot also awarded the film 1 out of 10, calling it "one of the worst horror films of the last few years."